 Oral health is integrally connected with your general health.
 Regular check-ups are important because some diseases or medical conditions have signs that can appear in the mouth.
 Diabetes, nutritional and vitamin deficiencies, and hormonal irregularities are some examples.

 Checking for dental decay is an important part of an oral exam.
-We will check for sign of decay, including secondary decay around old fillings and decay of tooth roots, which may become exposed with age or due to periodontal disease.
-Diagnosing tooth decay early can save time, money and your teeth!
+We will check for signs of decay, including secondary decay around old fillings and decay of tooth roots, which may become exposed with age or due to periodontal disease.
+Diagnosing tooth decay early can save time, money, and your teeth!
 If you wear dentures, it’s important for your dentist to periodically check them for proper fit.
 Although they were made to fit precisely, dentures can become loose due to naturally occurring changes in your gums and bones.

 During a complete dental examination, your dentist will screen for precancerous changes in the oral tissues and thus help detect cancer at a stage when it can be more successfully treated.
 If oral cancer is not found early, tumors may grow deep into local tissues and spread to lymph glands in the neck.
 When tumors invade lymph glands, there is less of a chance for effective treatment.
-Your dentist checks your neck and oral tissues for lumps, masses, growths, red or white patches or recurring sore area.
+Your dentist checks your neck and oral tissues for lumps, masses, growths, red or white patches, or recurring sore areas.

 Changes in Your Health

 Be sure and let us know if you have any illnesses or medical conditions and if your health status has changed since your last visit.
-Tell us what medications you are taking (both prescription and over the counter products) and if you’ have had any problems with medications
+Tell us what medications you are taking (both prescription and over the counter products) and if you have had any problems with medications

-By scheduling regular dental visit and talking with us, you can help keep your mouth healthy throughout your life.
+By scheduling a regular dental visit and talking with us, you can help keep your mouth healthy throughout your life.